nadimkobeissi/appliedcryptography/README.md

 - `make all`: Compiles all the slides, lab project sheets, problem sets and the syllabus.
 - `make slides`: Compiles all the slides.
-- `make labs`: Compiles all the lab project sheets.
+- `make lab`: Compiles all the lab project sheets.
-- `make problem-sets`: Compiles all the problem sets.
+- `make problem-set`: Compiles all the problem sets.
-- `make quizzes`: Compiles all the self-assessment quizzes.
+- `make quiz`: Compiles all the self-assessment quizzes.
 - `make syllabus`: Compiles the syllabus.
 - `make clean`: Deletes all compiled PDF output.